luddovitz/jsieparser/readme.md

     private int accountNumber;
     private BigDecimal amount;

-This is the implementation, but as you will see the methods inside the SieParser class takes care of this for you and will simply parse the file and return the requested data.
+This is the implementation but as you will see the methods inside the SieParser class takes care of this for you and will simply parse the file and return the requested data.

 ## Features